Join the iTeam for Summer Innovation Institute 2014!

-Tenured or tenure-track faculty that are interested in enhancing their online Blackboard courses will benefit greatly from this workshop.
+Tenured or tenure-track faculty interested in enhancing your Blackboard courses will benefit greatly from this workshop.
 Ask yourself the following questions to see if this program is for you:

 - Are you interested in taking your Blackboard course to the next level, or in redesigning your course to make it more interactive and user-friendly?